-A SEN Support Plan is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed termly. parents/carers are invited to discuss this plan; their child's progress and the support and targets.
+An Intervention and Support Plan is written.
+This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed termly.
+Parents are invited to discuss this plan; their child's progress and the support and targets.
 Class teachers and the SENCo are available for further discussion by appointment through the school office.